raimohanska/lonna/README.md

 Here's a couple of simple examples on CodeSandbox.

-- [Simple Contact List App](https://codesandbox.io/s/react-hooks-contacts-app-lonna-or53l) using React Hooks + Lonna
+- [Simple Contact List App](https://codesandbox.io/s/react-hooks-contacts-app-lonna-or53l) using React Hooks + Lonna.
+This is a conversion of the code introduced in my [Make React reactive by using Hooks](https://www.reaktor.com/blog/make-react-reactive-by-using-hooks/) blog post.
 - [Todo Application](https://codesandbox.io/s/todoapp-harmaja-lonna-9xqw5?file=/src/App.tsx) using Harmaja + Lonna

 Then there's a whole application written with Harmaja and Lonna.